dibalokechanda/CNNs/content/index.md

 - To see all the topics use the **Explorer** on the left.
 I also listed out the the topics in the following section.
 - The site is optimized for **light mode**.
 Use the **toggle button** on top of the Explorer to switch between light mode and dark mode.
 ---

+## Contents

+#### Basics

+- [[0.1 The Convolution Operation]] : Basic introduction to the convolution operation, distinction between 1D, 2D and 3D convolution
+- [[0.2 Filter Bank]]: How multiple filters is used to create a filter bank
+- [[0.3 Batch Dimension]]: The batch dimension in convolution operation and how the input and output feature volume shape changes because of the batch dimension
+- [[0.4 Point-Wise Convolution (1x1 Convolution)]] : Introduction to $1\times1$ convolution and how it is used to change the number of channels in output feature volume
+- [[0.5 Depth-Wise Separable Convolution]]: Combination of separable convolution and pointwise convolution
+- [[0.6 Terminologies]]: Additional Terminologies used in CNN related literature
 ## Using content from the blog

 You are welcome to use any content from the blog.
 However, as an academic courtesy I would appreciate if you cite it.